0Hughman0/MinerClub/README.md

 # Miner Club

-Miner Club is a ready made webapp built to help people run Minecraft servers with access limited to those within the 'club' and a limited number of guests.
+Miner Club is a ready made web app built to help people run Minecraft servers with access limited to those within the 'club' and a limited number of guests.

+Users first activate their accounts, verifying their identity by providing an access code.

+After this, an email is sent to them with a unique link that allows them and a defined quota of users to add their names to the whitelist.

-From the list of registered Minecraft usernames Miner Club generates a whitelist automatically and then syncs this whitelist with a remove server over FTP.
+The list of registered Minecraft usernames Miner Club generates a whitelist automatically and then syncs this whitelist with a remove server over FTP.

 ## Getting started